apache/apisix/docs/en/latest/plugins/batch-requests.md

 }'
 ```

-Then, you can pass your request detail to batch API(`/apisix/batch-requests`), APISIX can automatically complete requests via [http pipeline](https://en.wikipedia.org/wiki/HTTP_pipelining).
-Such as:
+Now you can make a request to the batch request API (`/apisix/batch-requests`):

 ```shell
 curl --location --request POST 'http://127.0.0.1:9080/apisix/batch-requests' \